clojurists-together/clojuriststogether.org/content/news/2024/Sept. and Oct. 2024 Short Term Project Updates.md

 the properties.
 If inconsistencies occur, at best might annoy some users, or at worst it could make constraints incomprehensible (to humans) be restating them in technically-equivalent ways.

-#### Next
+### Next
 I need to resolve this roadblock of constraint serialization inconsistency.
 Is it a problem?
 If it is, do I need to throw out the entire design and start again?  <br>

 ---
-### ScioCloj: Daniel Slutsky
+## SciCloj: Daniel Slutsky
 Q3 2024 Report No. 1, Published Oct.
 3, 2024
 The [Clojurists Together](https://www.clojuriststogether.org/) organisation has decided [to sponsor](https://www.clojuriststogether.org/news/q3-2024-funding-announcement/) Scicloj community building for Q3 2024, as a project by Daniel Slutsky.
 This is the second time the project is selected this year.
 Here is Daniel's update for September.

 Comments and ideas would help. :pray:

-# Clojurists Together update - April 2024 - Daniel Slutsky

 [Scicloj](https://scicloj.github.io/) is a Clojure group developing a stack of tools and libraries for data science.
 Alongside the technical challenges, community building has been an essential part of its efforts since the beginning of 2019.
 Our current main community-oriented goal is making the existing data-science stack easy to use through the maturing of the Noj library, mentioned below.
 In particular, we are working on example-based documentation, easy setup, and recommended workflows for common tasks.

 All these, and the tools to support them, grow organically, driven by real-world use cases.

 I serve as a community organizer at Scicloj, and this project was accepted for Clojurists Together funding in 2024 Q1 & Q3.
 I also receive regular funding from Nubank.
 In this post, I am reporting on my involvement during September 2024, as well as the proposed goals for October.

 I had 77 meetings during September.
 Most of them were one-on-one meetings for open-source mentoring or similar contexts.
 All the projects mentioned below are done in collaboration with others.
 I will mention at least a few of the main people involved.

-## September 2024 highlights
+### September 2024 highlights

 ### [Scicloj open-source mentoring](https://scicloj.github.io/docs/community/groups/open-source-mentoring/)
 Scicloj is providing mentoring to Clojurians who wish to get involved in open-source.
 This initiative began in August and has been growing rapidly in September.
 This program is transforming Scicloj, and I believe it will influence the Clojure community as a whole.